bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-[[ Editor's note: Additional methods could be defined on the continuation endpoint for different functions, like DELETE for canceling a grant request. ]]
+[[ Editor's note: Additional methods could be defined on the continuation endpoint for different functions, like DELETE for canceling a grant request.
+The client's continuation request fit POST fine though as it's a non-idempotent request (even without a body).

 ## Continuing after a Finalized Interaction {#continue-after-interaction}